Extendable Generalization Self-Supervised Diffusion for Low-Dose CT Reconstruction: Introduction

-Diffusion modeling (DM)\cite{ho2020denoising} has recently emerged as a novel and influential explicit generative model that has been widely used in medical image reconstruction with impressive results.
-Its forward diffusion process is a stationary Markov chain that gradually introduces Gaussian noise according to the noise scheduling until it is converted to a completely random standard Gaussian noise.
-The inverse process, on the other hand, utilizes a denoising network to predict the noise, converting the standard Gaussian samples into specific image samples from the target distribution based on the Markov chain.
-Although DM has been shown to achieve high-quality reconstruction\cite{song2020score}, the standard diffusion model still suffers from 1) long sampling time of 1000 steps, difficult to train with high resolution, and difficulty in lightweight deployment.
-All these pose challenges to the clinical application of LDCT denoising\cite{hoogeboom2023simple}.
+Diffusion modeling (DM) \cite{ho2020denoising,dong2025} has recently emerged as a novel and influential explicit generative model that has been widely used in medical image reconstruction with impressive results.
+Although DM has been shown to achieve high-quality reconstruction \cite{song2020score}, the standard diffusion model still suffers from 1) long sampling time of 1000 steps, difficult to train with high resolution, and difficulty in lightweight deployment \cite{hoogeboom2023simple}.
 2) In the absence of real data distribution involved, the results are usually not good.
-For this reason, a series of methods such as accelerated samplers\cite{lu2022dpm,zheng2023dpm}, domain iterative diffusion\cite{liao2024domain}, latent diffusion\cite{rombach2022high,nam2024contrastive}, and guided diffusion\cite{meng2023distillation,hu2023self} have emerged.
+Therefore, a series of methods have emerged.
+For example, Aali $\emph{et al.}$ \cite{aali2024ambient} first proposed a framework for training on corrupted observation data to solve different forward process inverse problems, and the results are better than training on clean data.
+Other methods include accelerated samplers \cite{zheng2023dpm}, domain iterative diffusion \cite{liao2024domain}, latent diffusion \cite{nam2024contrastive}, and guided diffusion \cite{hu2023self} have emerged.